SimonAndro/virtual-financial-assistant/data crawling/readme.md

 ## Code that is concerned with data crawling goes here
-We performed the first scraping stage, we collected data related to the crypo market.
+We performed the first scraping stage by collecting data related to the crypo market.
+In the TDO below we, present the tasks to be done next.
 ### TODO:
 1. Scraping Currencies
 2. Scraping World Indices